 Does that picture look blurry?
 Because honestly I can’t tell.
 My eyes refuse to focus.
 Yesterday, I was looking at various fonts for a project I was working on, and I thought, “Ooh, that one looks nice.
 It has a drop shadow under it.”
 Um, a drop shadow that only I could see!

 Some people would say I have Computer Vision Syndrome.
 Eyes sore and red.
 Double vision.
 Headache.
 I’ve had this problem intermittently for a few months now, but this week is the worst.
 I know I need to lay off straining my eyes for a while.
-But… Read the rest
+But with the eye problems I’ve had in the past, I … Read the rest

 I’ve been looking for a webcam for a while because I want to be able to meet with people via Skype rather than travel to meet up in person.
 I’ve done way too much flying this year, and all those emissions are weighing hard on my conscience.